Alexa devices get deep discounts for Amazon Prime Day

 Also of interest, the retailer appeared to have been closely considering how to best price its Alexa devices in advance of the Prime Day sale.
 Though Amazon knew as soon as last year’s Prime Day wrapped that it would host another this summer, the decision on Echo device discounts was running so close to the wire that it wasn’t even included in Amazon’s official announcement of deals.
 A rep said it “missed the cutoff” – something that typically implies pricing was in flux down to the last minute.

-Other Amazon devices on sale for Prime Day include its bluetooth speaker Amazon Tap, Dash buttons, Kindle, Kindle Paperwhite, Kindle Voyage, Kindle Oasis, the Kindle for Kids bundle, the new Amazon Element 4K Ultra HD Smart LED TV (powered by Fire TV), Fire 7 tablet and Kids Edition, and Fire HD 8 tablet and Kids Edition.
+Other Amazon devices on sale for Prime Day include its Bluetooth speaker Amazon Tap, Dash buttons, Kindle, Kindle Paperwhite, Kindle Voyage, Kindle Oasis, the Kindle for Kids bundle, the new Amazon Element 4K Ultra HD Smart LED TV (powered by Fire TV), Fire 7 tablet and Kids Edition, and Fire HD 8 tablet and Kids Edition.
 (The full list is here).

-We should also point out that Amazon isn’t discounting either of its two newest Echo devices, the Echo Look or Echo Show, unfortunately.
+We should also point out that Amazon isn’t discounting either of its two newest Echo devices, the Echo Look or Echo Show.
 The only deal associated with either of those is a $75 savings on a bundle that combines the Show with the Arlo Security Camera.
-But it’s likely that Amazon doesn’t yet have the inventory to fulfill the boost in orders that Prime Day deals on these new Alexa devices would bring.
+But it’s likely that Amazon doesn’t yet have the inventory to fulfill the expected Prime Day boost in orders for these new Alexa devices.

 Plus, Amazon doesn’t really need to bring those prices down at this time to gain market share in their respective niches – a smart speaker with a camera, and another with a screen.
 There is no real competition for either device from other major tech companies at this time, as both Google and Apple are playing catch up in the market Amazon helped create.